MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-header-properties.md

 > Use the new form designer.
 The classic form designer does not provide the ability to configure the header density.

 ## Header flyout
 The header flyout is displayed when users select the chevron in the form header.
-It enables users to edit field values and also displays visualizations such as custom controls or web resources that are a part of the form header.
+It enables users to edit field values and also displays visualizations such as custom components or web resources that are a part of the form header.

 The behavior of the header flyout changes depending on the header density configuration.